canjs/canjs/index.md

 });
 {% endhighlight %}

+### Mootools

+TODO

 ### YUI

-CanJS supports YUI with both dynamically or statically loaded modules.
+CanJS supports YUI 3.4.1+ with both dynamically or statically loaded modules.
 CanJS depends on the following YUI modules: __node__, __io-base__, __querystring__, __event-focus__, and __array-extras__.
 The __selector-css2__ and __selector-css3__ YUI modules are optional, but necessary for IE7 and other browsers that don't support __querySelectorAll__.

 To use with dynamically loaded modules, include the YUI loader along with CanJS.